stoneMo/SLAVC/README.md

-# Tackling Overfitting and Silence in Weakly-Supervised Audio-Visual Source Localization
+# A Closer Look at Weakly-Supervised Audio-Visual Source Localization

 Official codebase for SLAVC.